TREE

 2006 Veteran Trees Project + web site link

-Jon Stokes, National Co-ordinator for the Tree Council and pioneer of the Scheme, who is absolutely passionate about trees, gave a brilliant walk and talk around Brabourne Park, pointing out, amongst many other things, 1,000 year old oaks and an ancient Hornbeam Wood, which I and others found so surreal.
+Jon Stokes, National Co-ordinator for the Tree Council and pioneer of the Scheme, who is absolutely passionate about trees, gave a brilliant walk and talk around Brabourne Park, pointing out, amongst many other things, 1,000 year old oaks and an ancient Hornbeam Wood.
 The wood is now fenced off from the public for its protection.

 With current legislation, ancient trees are regarded as dangerous, dying or dead, and cannot be protected by Tree Preservation Orders.
 Jon is desperate to change this and is campaigning for special protected status (Green Monuments) for ancient and historic trees.
-Let’s hope he succeeds, soon.
 See 2006 Veteran Tree Survey Project below.

 TREES WITH PRESERVATION ORDERS